 Please note that we do not cover each federal exemption for each state.
 We focus on the exemptions most relevant to small-scale producers and processors who wish to sell their poultry.
 (For example, we don’t discuss the personal use exemption – slaughtering your own birds on your own farm for your own dinner table – and we haven’t heard of any state where this is not allowed.)

 We initially collected information directly from state regulators, often going back several times to clarify, in late 2010/early 2011.
 This guide was updated in 2015.
 Thank you to Rebecca Thistlethwaite, author, farmer and sustainability consultant, for all her help in updating this regulatory guide!

 Keep in mind: this guide is NOT a legal document and should NOT be considered legal advice.
 Please double-check with state agencies and/or FSIS before you start any processing operation.

-The report currently includes 46 of the 50 states; information for three of these (MI, NM, and TX) has not been reviewed by state regulators but was based on state statutes and regulations.
+The report currently includes 46 of the 50 states.
 We will add information for the remaining states as possible.
-If your state is not yet included, please check the 2001 report (see link below).
+If your state is not yet included, please contact us at firstname.lastname@example.org.